Skip to main content

 • 1976: $44,450 +

-Although at least nine floor plans were offered, just six models opened in 1967 on Ashley Court.
+Although six models went on display, at least nine designs were available for purchase.
 Early visitors entered the complex via a now-closed driveway on Hopyard Road.

 Annotated aerial map showing original model home locations in Pleasanton’s Val Vista neighborhood.